Your business works like a machine.

 While cost is a concern for most, the important thing is not to get a cheaper estimate.
 But the quality of the work and the value that you’re getting should justify the expense.

-This checklist is here to help you not miss anything important.
-The final decision is yours and can depend on other factors too.
-Just be sure to pick a company that is a development partner in your business and not just an agency you outsource work too.
+Just be sure to pick a WordPress web development company that is a development partner in your business and not just an agency you outsource work to.

 If you have any questions or anything to add please do leave us a comment. 🙂